Janya22/climate-impact-on-agriculture-dashboard/README.md

 - d3.v7.min.js – D3 library

 How to Run
-Download or clone the repository
+- Download or clone the repository
-Open the index.html file in a web browser
+- Open the index.html file in a web browser
-Use the controls to explore the data
+- Use the controls to explore the data
-No server setup is required.
+- No server setup is required.

-Data Sources
-FAOSTAT Crops and Livestock Data (Kaggle)
-IMF Climate Data Portal